China's revised 2014 holiday schedule sparks public ire

 "I want to ask the people who made the plan: are you able to go home right after work?" wrote one Weibo user.
 "What about the people who work outside their hometown?
 How can they hurry home and have the family reunion dinner?"

-Even the influential Global Times tabloid criticised the new schedule, saying those who lived away from their hometowns needed time to return, and calling for more public holidays.
+Even the influential Global Times tabloid criticized the new schedule, saying those who lived away from their hometowns needed time to return, and calling for more public holidays.

 "It is the desire of the urban Chinese society to increase public holidays as many people are feeling tired and care more about rest than money," it said in an editorial.